 This initial discovery was quickly taken advantage of, and it took less than a year for other researchers to take that knowledge and create a synthetic form of Testosterone.
 With the first creation of man-made Testosterone, our knowledge and ability to develop Anabolic Steroids in a laboratory environment would grow more sophisticated by the year, and research into the subject exploded.

 Testosterone and Nitrogen Balance

-Good Nitrogen Balance improves physiological health in a number of ways, including strengthening the bones, muscles, and ligaments.
-When Testosterone Levels were low, it was discovered that damage to these organs were much slower to heal.
-During this same period, researchers found that Testosterone was also important for the synthesis of enzymes which encouraged the optimal function of other organs throughout the body.
+Good Nitrogen Balance improves physiological health in some ways, including strengthening the bones, muscles, and ligaments.
+When Testosterone Levels were low, it was discovered that damage to these organs was much slower to heal.
+During this same period, researchers found that Testosterone was also crucial for the synthesis of enzymes which encouraged the optimal function of other organs throughout the body.

 Later on, medical scientists in the field of endocrinology were able to establish a positive correlation between healthy cholesterol levels and optimal Testosterone Function.
 In scientific experiments, they found that by boosting Testosterone, they could reduce unhealthy cholesterol and protect the body from cardiovascular disease.